 Committees established according to the EAGE Constitution are, unless otherwise stated, staffed by voluntary members of the Association approved by the Board.
 Committee members serve for a period of two years in the first instance, renewable twice for a maximum tenure of six years.
 The committee membership should preferably reflect the Association's membership variety of age, gender and regional diversity.
 The goal is that the committees consist of 20 % female members.

 The following permanent committees are in place:

 The TPC is chaired by the EAGE Technical Programme Officer.
-Its members are the Technical Programme Officers of the Divisions, representing the various disciplines.
+Its members are the Technical Programme Representatives of the Divisions, representing the various disciplines.
 The Chairs of the autonomous IOR and the ECMOR Committees may also be co-opted onto the TPC by mutual consent between the Chairs and the EAGE TPO.
 TPC members are nominated by the TPO and the Divisional Chairs.

 The TPC supports the technical programme of the Annual Conference and other EAGE conferences, workshops, meetings etc. It also supports the technical programme of other events in which the EAGE is involved.
 The work of the TPC comprises the acquisition, evaluation, selection and programming of oral and poster papers, workshops, field trips, etc. and assistance to the Board in the long-term evolution of the Technical Programme.

 RC members have recognised areas of expertise.
 New RC members are invited by the Chair, subject to approval by the existing RC members.
 The procedure for appointment of new members and the election of its chair is published on the RC web pages.
 Levels of activity acceptable to the Chair are required for continued membership.
 The RC reports to the Technical Programme Officer

 The RC is responsible for specific workshops and supports the preparation of the technical programme of the Annual Conference.

 The PC is chaired by the EAGE Publications Officer who is also the Chair of the Editorial Board of First Break.
-The PC members are the Chief Editors of the journals bearing the EAGE logo, currently Geophysical Prospecting, Near Surface Geophysics, Petroleum Geoscience and Basin Research.
+The PC members are the Chief Editors of the journals bearing the EAGE logo, currently Geophysical Prospecting, Near Surface Geophysics, Petroleum Geoscience, Basin Research and Geociencias Aplicadas Latinoamericanas.
 PC members are not necessarily members of EAGE and their tenure is determined by the management policies of each journal.